durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 <img src="{{site.baseurl}}/assets/images/post_9/statistical_geometry_banner.png" alt="banner" style="width:80%">
 </figure>

-pixels are colored using the jet colormap, but chosen as a function of the distance between theories.
 It turns out that there is one parametrization $\phi$ of the coin flip probabilities, in which changing the parameters by a constant amount $\Delta \phi$ changes the resulting theory by a constant amount:

 $$
 \phi = \arcsin(\sqrt{p})
 $$

-Scaling $\phi_{\min}$ and $\phi_{\max}$ to the colormap, and adding in a tiny bit of noise (for fun), shows us how changing the probability by a constant amount modifies the resulting theory (the colors).
+Here, here, the pixels are colored using the jet colormap, but chosen as a function of this version of distance.
+Scaling $\phi_{\min}$ and $\phi_{\max}$ to the colormap's start and stop, and adding in a tiny bit of noise (for fun), we can see how changing the probability by a constant amount modifies the resulting theory (the colors).
 We sweep through the colors quickly near the edges, but near $p=0$ they're less dense.

 ---